41st Tank

 Battalion spent their time there in necessary maintenance and rest for

+the command.
 On the following day Lt.
 Warren left with a

 detail of men to locate the bodies of Capt.
 Ameno and any Enlisted Men that